The Bankrate promise

-“It’s a great question and it’s sort of funny but there’s no precise definition of what it is,” said Natalia Siniavskaia, assistant vice president of housing policy research at the National Association of Homebuilders.
+“It’s sort of funny but there’s no precise definition of what it is,” says Natalia Siniavskaia, assistant vice president of housing policy research at the National Association of Homebuilders.
+“The definition is fluid.”

 What’s involved in creating an ADU?

-“There are a lot of unpermitted ADUs across the nation,” Holtz said.
-“If you’re a potential buyer, you’re going to want to go through and see if it’s permitted.”
+If your paperwork isn’t in order, it could cause complications when you’re ready to sell your house.
 An unpermitted ADU could result in costly renovations to get things up to snuff before closing, and a seller might not agree to shoulder those costs.

 Individual municipalities will have their own regulations when it comes to ADUs, so it’s important to know what rules will govern your project before you start the work.
 Regulations vary about whether you can add one and if so how close an ADU can be to the property line, how large it can be, or any number of other factors.